This post may contain affiliate links. Please read our disclosure policy.

 What is the difference between a spring and summer roll?

-This one is pretty easy.
-A spring roll, at least the Vietnamese version, is deep fried and a summer roll is not.
+Vietnamese spring rolls are deep fried and a summer roll is not.
 Spring roll wrappers are much more dense than rice paper.

-A summer roll is wrapped in fresh rice paper that you moisten in order to wrap and then it sticks to itself to seal.
+A summer roll is wrapped in rice paper that you must moisten in order to soften it enough to wrap around the filling ingredients.
+It then it sticks to itself to seal.

 - 16 large shrimp

-- lemon and 1 tablespoon salt if shrimp is uncooked
+- 1 tablespoon salt if shrimp is uncooked

 - 2-3 ounces vermicelli rice noodles